rnow79/crawler/README.md

     - 4: there was an error parsing the html code
 - **links**: array of links on the webpage

-Note that links can be present in two or more urls, but urls are unique.
+Note that links can be repeated across urls, but urls are unique.

 ## When the tool stops

 The tool will end in the following situations:

-- All urls complete field are set.
+- All urls complete field are set, so there is no more webpages to fetch.
 - User press Ctrl+C. In this particular situation, the data will be saved in a file named *working.js*.
-In order to run again the tool, you have to set the -resume flag in command line parameters, or delete *working.js* file.
+In order to run again the tool, you have to set the -resume flag in command line parameters, or delete *working.js* file and start the process again.

 ## What's next?